technomancy/bussard/manual.md

 #### ship.status

-These fields primarily convey the status of your ship's components and its upgrades as well as its flight through space and the objects nearby.
+These read-only fields primarily convey the status of your ship's components and its upgrades as well as its flight through space and the objects nearby.

 * `x`, `y`, `dx`, `dy`: position and velocity.